getkyo/kyo/README.md

   Fibers.joinFiber(a)
 ```

-> Important: Since Scala's `Future` doesn't provide an interruption mechanism, computations run to completion and don't get automatically interruped in `race` for example.
+> Important: Keep in mind that Scala's Future lacks built-in support for interruption.
+As a result, any computations executed through Future will run to completion, even if they're involved in a race operation where another computation finishes first.

 A `Fiber` instance also provides a few relevant methods.